sassoftware/viya4-deployment/README.md

 #### OpenLDAP Customizations

+The OpenLDAP setup provided here is a temporary solution to add users and groups and start using SAS Viya application.
+The OpenLDAP server created here does not persist.
+It gets created and destroyed within the SAS Viya name space it is created in.
+To add users or groups that persist please follow the SAS documentation on how to [Configure an LDAP Identity Provider](https://go.documentation.sas.com/doc/en/sasadmincdc/default/calids/n1aw4xnkvwcddnn1mv8lxr2e4tu7.htm#p0spae4p1qoto3n1qpuzafcecxhh).

 If the embedded OpenLDAP server is enabled, it is possible to change the users and groups that will be created.
 The required steps are similar to other customizations:
 1. Create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays).
 2. Copy the `./examples/openldap` folder into the `/site-config` folder.